 Bermuda Run Today

-Today, the town includes numerous residential developments, a thriving business community, Davie Medical Center, diverse shopping and restaurant options, walking trails, and more.
+Today, the town includes numerous residential developments (Bermuda Run East, Bermuda Village, Bermuda Run West, and Kinderton Village), a thriving business community, Davie Medical Center, diverse shopping and restaurant options, walking trails, and more.

-WinMock Special Events Center and BB&T Sports Parks are popular destinations for residents and bring a lot of visitors to our town year-round.
+WinMock Special Events Center and Truist Sports Parks are popular destinations for residents and bring a lot of visitors to our town year-round.

 The Davie County School System prides itself on excellence that is recognized throughout North Carolina.
 A professional staff, supportive community, effective facilities, and key resources have continually produced students ready for today’s challenges.
 We invite you to visit Davie County and discover how our schools are Taking the Lead.

 In February of 2017, the Town of Bermuda Run embarked on the process of updating its five-year-old Comprehensive Plan.
 The update was initiated to take inventory of accomplishments, evaluate changes, and take advantage of new opportunities.
 In 2023, the Comprehensive Plan was updated again.